 As defined by the EPA, the two main goals of sustainable waste management are to:

 - Reduce the amount of natural resources consumed.

 - Confirm any materials taken from nature are reused as many times as possible, keeping waste to a minimum.

 UBQ believes the best way to deal with waste is not to have any that ends up in landfills or incinerators.
 This circular economy or cradle-to-cradle approach disrupts traditional production-consumption-disposal methods by creating new manufacturing processes where companies are incentivized to produce for reuse, not landfills.

 Building a sustainable product life cycle that adheres to waste hierarchy principles holds vast potential for the reduction of waste and environmental impact minimization.
 Though it requires reimagining current waste management habits and processes, the fact that it is now recognized as a priority for nations around the globe is a promising step towards a better, healthier world for all.

 After completing a particular process, we usually generate unwanted materials.
 However, if we change the design process in manufacturing, we might be able to prevent unwanted materials, also known as waste.
 If we want to reduce the amount of waste ending up in our landfills, we need to address the waste management hierarchy.
-If we are able to tackle the waste disposal hierarchy, we can challenge the need of generating waste in the first place by prioritizing the first element of the pyramid.
+If we can tackle the waste disposal hierarchy, we can challenge the need to generate waste in the first place by prioritizing the first element of the pyramid.